Feversham Lane, Glastonbury, BA6 9LP

 There is a symptom checker in the symptoms box below.
 You can download this and fill it in before an appointment with your GP.
 If you are not on HRT and coming to the clinic, it would be helpful if you could bring a completed symptom checker with you.

 IF BEING REFERRED TO CONSIDER TESTOSTERONE, YOU WILL NEED TO ASK YOUR GP FOR BLOOD TESTS FOR TESTOSTERONE AND SEX HORMONE BINDING GLOBULIN LEVELS TO BE DONE BEFORE YOUR APPOINTMENT.
-IF THE TESTOSTERONE LEVEL IS VERY LOW, THE SHBG REQUEST MAY NOT NEED TO BE PROCESSED.
+IF THE TESTOSTERONE LEVEL IS VERY LOW, THE SHBG REQUEST WILL NOT NEED TO BE PROCESSED.

 Please see the boxes below for lots more information about the menopause and HRT.